momiji-bit/MM-Gesture/README.md

 # MM-Gesture: Towards Precise Micro-Gesture Recognition through Multimodal Fusion

-The solution of gkdx2 Team for the [The 3rd Workshop & Challenge on Micro-gesture Analysis for Hidden Emotion Understanding (MiGA)](https://cv-ac.github.io/MiGA2025/), please refer to the [arxiv paper]() for more details.
+The solution of `gkdx2` Team for `Track 1` of the [The 3rd Workshop & Challenge on Micro-gesture Analysis for Hidden Emotion Understanding (MiGA)](https://cv-ac.github.io/MiGA2025/).

+Our team is named `HFUT-VUT`.
+The primary contacts are Dr. Kun Li (kunli.hfut@gmail.com) and Jihao Gu (geogu2000@gmail.com).

+We will provide the full list of authors in the technical report.

 🎉 The generated `ensemble/prediction.zip`  represents our **final submission**, achieving an impressive 🏆 **Top-1 Accuracy of 73.213%**! 🌟

-## 📚 Table of Contents
+## 📚 0.
+Table of Contents

 - [📦 Installation](#-installation)
 - [📂 Data Preparation](#-data-preparation)